EBISPOT/OXO/oxo-loader/README.md

 # OlsMappingExtractor

 After the metadata about datasets has been loaded into neo4j, the `OlsMappingExtractor.py` script is used to pull mappings from OLS and generate two CSV files: one for terms, and one for mappings.
+OlsMappingExtractor uses the OxO API.
+Therefore, OxO and neo4j must be running.

     python OlsMappingExtractor.py -c config.ini -t ols_terms.csv -m ols_mappings.csv

 These terms and mappings can then be loaded into neo4j using the `OxoNeo4jLoader.py` script: